tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 The `ports` array includes specific ports (used for matching TCP and/or UDP ports), as well as ranges of ports written with a low port value and a high port value, with a `-` in between.
 For example, "1024-2048" matches all ports from 1024 to 2048, including the 1024 and 2048.
 If `ports` key is not present, all ports are assumed to match.
-Comma-separated port list may contain individual port numbers (such as "80") or inclusive ranges of ports.
+The list may contain individual port numbers (such as "80") or inclusive ranges of ports.
 For example "1024-2048" matches all ports from 1024 to 2048, including the 1024 and 2048.